-Concentrations of methane, ethane, and propane are shown in Figure F14.
-Methane concentration is constant to 610 m CSF and increases throughout the rest of Unit II.
+Concentrations of methane, ethane, and propane are shown in Figure F16.
+Methane concentration increases rapidly from 0 to 16.8 m CSF.
+It shows the highest value at 26.3 m CSF and then decreases with depth in the lower part of Unit I. In Unit II, methane is constant to 610 m CSF and increases throughout the rest of Unit II.
 It decreases with depth in Unit III and remains low in Unit IV except for high values at the bottom of Hole C0002B.
+Ethane was not detected in Unit I and shows a similar profile to that of methane in Units II-IV.
 Propane was also detected in the lower part of the hole. $C_1/C_2$ ratios below 900 m CSF suggest some contribution of thermogenic hydrocarbons.
-Initial results for inorganic carbon, CaCO3, TOC, total nitrogen, C/N, and total sulfur in the sediments are presented in Figure F14.
+Initial results for inorganic carbon, CaCO3, TOC, total nitrogen, C/N, and total sulfur in the sediments are presented in Figure F16.
 CaCO3 concentration is significantly high in Unit III.
 C/N ratios suggest that organic matter in sediments is mainly of marine origin.
 Total sulfur content is constant in Unit II, increasing with depth in Unit III and showing high values with scattering in Unit IV.

 Whole-round cores were taken from Holes C0002B and C0002D for microbiological analysis.
 Some of the whole-round cores were subsampled on board for cell fixing, DNA and RNA extraction, and culturing studies.
-A large part of the microbiological work will be done on shore because of time constraints and the need for special laboratory facilities.
-Onboard work mainly included preserving the whole-round cores and subsamples for shore-based research, fixing cells for cell detection and counting, and setting up enrichment cultures of sulfate-reducing bacteria.
-Selected samples of the fixed cells were stained on board with double-stranded DNA-binding SYBR green-I-stain.
+Selected samples of the fixed cells were stained on board with double-stranded DNA-binding SYBR Green I stain.
 Cells were detected in core samples to 1020 m CSF.

-MAD was measured on discrete subsamples collected from the working-half cores as well as from "clusters" adjacent to whole-round samples (Fig. F15).
-Porosity gradually decreases with depth within Unit II, remains constant in Unit III except for a shift to higher values in the lower part of the unit, and increases between 1005 and 1050 m CSF in Unit IV.
-Thermal conductivity was measured on whole-round core sections above 555 m CSF (needle probe method) and on split working-half cores (half-space method) for stiffer sediments below.
+MAD was measured on discrete subsamples collected from the working-half cores as well as from "clusters" adjacent to whole-round samples (Fig. F17).
+Porosity gradually decreases with depth within Units I and II, remains constant in Unit III except for a shift to higher values in the lower part of the unit, and increases between 1005 and 1050 m CSF in Unit IV.
+Thermal conductivity was measured on whole-round core sections above 555 m CSF (needle probe method) and on split working-half cores (half-space probe method) for stiffer sediments below.
 Thermal conductivity values increase with depth in Unit II and show no specific trend in Unit III.
 The decrease of thermal conductivity below 1000 m CSF is consistent with the increase in porosity.
 Shear strength experiments using a penetrometer above 641 m CSF show highly scattered values, suggesting strong core disturbances caused by RCB coring.

-Six measurements of downhole temperature were conducted with the APCT3 in Hole C0002D.
+Six measurements of in situ temperature were conducted with the APCT3 in Hole C0002D.
 The measurement interval is every second core above 72.38 m CSF.
 Measurements were also conducted at 110.38 and 158.97 m CSF.
-Temperature increases almost linearly with depth with a gradient of ~0.043°C/m.
+Temperature increases almost linearly with depth with a gradient of ~0.043°C/m, resulting in a heat flow of ~39 mW/m, slightly lower than that found at Site C0001.